avishart/CatLearn/catlearn/regression/gaussianprocess/README.md

 The baseline class used for the Gaussian process is implemeted in the Baseline module.
 The repulisive part of the Lennard-Jones potential as a baseline is implemeted as a baseline class.

+## HPBoundary
-## Boundary
+### Boundary conditions
-The boundary class used for constructing boundary conditions for the hyperparameters.
+The boundary classes used for constructing boundary conditions for the hyperparameters.
+### Hptrans
+A variable transformation of the hyperparameters is performed with Variable_Transformation class.
+The region of interest in hyperparameter space is enlarged without restricting any value.

 ## Calculator
 The calculator module include the scripts needed for converging the Gaussian process to an ASE calculator.